HaoyangLee/5001Kaggle/README.md

 from scipy.stats import pearsonr

+from keras.layers import Dense, Activation

+from keras.models import Sequential

-3. How to run: run kaggle.py directly.
+3. How to run:
+Change the file path of "train.csv" and "test.csv", then run kaggle.py and NN.py directly.